arcticleo/reso_api/README.md

 ### Retrieving Metadata

-You can get the metadata for the Property resource using:
+You can fetch metadata for supported resources:

 ```ruby
 client.metadata